 The off-premise component has been primarily responsible for industry growth over the past decade, and it won’t be decreasing into 2018 and beyond.”

-Nigel Travis, CEO of Dunkin Donuts believes that delivery will turn up to be:
+Nigel Travis, CEO of Dunkin Donuts believes that delivery will turn up to be the holy grail [of the restaurant industry] in the next few years.

 Melissa Wilson, principal of Technomic – an important consulting and research firm – says: